 4.2.
-Head motion appears to be separable from dynamic connectivity measures bioRxiv preprint doi: https://doi.org/10.1101/380741; this version posted July 30, 2018.
-The copyright holder for this preprint (which was not certified by peer review) is the author/funder, who has granted bioRxiv, a license to display the preprint in perpetuity.
-It is made available under errors by sleep stage obtained for a wirelow length of the first stage stage that the awake state has the least errors (about 10%) and N1 sleep stage had the most errors (approximately 40%), with deeper sleep stages having an error rate of about 20%.
+Head motion appears to be separable from dynamic connectivity measures

+Our dFNC clustering analysis reveals that motion appears to be mostly associated with one of the states (dFNC state 2) rather than spread across all of them.
+An examination of classification errors by sleep stage obtained for a window length of 30 TRs suggested that the awake state has the least errors (about 10%) and N1 sleep stage had the most errors (approximately 40%), with deeper sleep stages having an error rate of about 20%.
 Further evaluation to determine if dFNC windows overlapping with larger head movements during the scan drive these errors suggested that motion only contributed to about 15% of misclassified cases evenly across wakeful and sleep stages i.e 15% of 10, 40, 20 and 20 error rates of W, N1, N2, and N3 stages respectively.
 This suggests that dFNC windows exhibit larger variability during the N1 sleep stage compared to other sleep stages as observed in Supplemental Figure S2 leading to misclassification.
 This highlights the need to further identify additional sub-clusters in the N1 sleep stage and investigate if a fine grained EEG classification of this stage as proposed by Hori and colleagues (Hori et al., 1994) and recently demonstrated using EEG data (Jagannathan et al., 2018) can provide additional insights into large scale connectivity changes during the transition to sleep (Goupil and Bekinschtein, 2012).